Lucandica/Ableism-and-LLMs/README.md

 python representation_analysis.py
 ```

-**Trope detection** — detects occurrences of the _malgré cela_ ("despite that") construction across all biographies using spaCy dependency parsing (`fr_dep_news_trf`).
-For each match, it retrieves the preceding sentence and checks it for disability keyword hits.
+**Trope detection** — detects every occurrence of _malgré_ ("despite") across all biographies using spaCy dependency parsing (`fr_dep_news_trf`).
+For each match, it extracts the object phrase governed by _malgré_ (head token, lemma, POS and a short readable phrase), then retrieves the preceding sentence and checks it for disability keyword hits.
 Results are saved to `biography_analysis/outputs/trope_detection.csv`.

 ```bash
 cd biography_analysis
 python trope_detection.py
 ```

-*More contrastive expressions will be added later.*

 **Complexity statistics** — runs the ALSI tool (R) to extract lexico-syntactic complexity features, then compares them across categories (model, quantization technique, disability in prompt) using Wilcoxon tests with Benjamini–Hochberg correction and Cohen's d.
 Results are saved to `biography_analysis/outputs/biographies_stats_complexity.xlsx` (one sheet per grouping variable).